allenkomban/computer-networks-and-application/README.md

 # computer-networks-and-application

-this is a link state protocal implementation
+This is a link state protocal implementation